4.6.1 Proficiency in Functional Numeracy

 Data is accurate as of October 31, 2018.

-4.6.1 Proficiency in Functional Numeracy Sustainable Development Goals
+4.6.1 Proficiency in Functional Numeracy in the Sustainable Development Goals

 4. Ensure inclusive and quality education for all and promote lifelong learning